underdogliu/underdogliu/README.md

 When I'm not working, I love running 🏃, basketball 🏀, football ⚽️, and heavy lifting 🏋️.

 - 🔭 I’m currently trying to survive and obtain a PhD degree on speech processing.
 My main research interests are speaker verification and speech recognition.
-- 🌱 I’m currently learning how to program in Rust and Golang.
+- 🌱 I’m currently learning how to program in Rust.
 Also trying to recap C++ by seeking some mini projects.
 - 👯 I'm a team player in general.
 Research wise I'd like to be a bit independent though.
 - 🤔 I’m always looking for help with programming and better enginnering practice from everyone around.
 - 📫 How to reach me: I have a [semi-academic website](https://underdogliu.github.io) with all details you wanna know.
 One of my goals for 2021 is to write more posts there (not easy to achieve though).